Calibration names used by transducer specific raw variables

 Common calibration names

-About transmitted pulse
+About transmitted pulses

 Calibration Information dialog box